The Renfrew Conference

 Click here to read the history of the Renfrew Conference from Conference Chair, Judi Goldstein.

-Click here to learn more about the 2014 Renfrew Conference and to register.
+Click here to learn more about the 2015 Renfrew Conference.

 The Renfrew Conference Committee

 Judi Goldstein, MSS, LSW, is the Vice President of The Renfrew Center Foundation and has been Conference Chair since 1994.
 Ms. Goldstein has been with The Renfrew Center since it opened in 1985.
 She is a Founder of the National Eating Disorders Association.

 Adrienne Ressler MA, LMSW, CEDS, is the Vice President, Professional Development, for The Renfrew Center Foundation and past president and Fellow of IAEDP has authored chapters on body/mind treatment in two textbooks and the Encyclopedia of Body Image and Human Appearance.
 She is a featured body image expert on national television and in several documentaries.